|

 Purpose

-To convert from an x y photo coordinate to an x y z ground control point coordinate.
-The transformation is done by collinearity equation using the current EOP (Exterior Orientation Parameters), and by 2D transformation using the current IOP (Interior Orientation Parameters).
-Moreover this function requires a constant ground value, which could be x or y or z coordinate, at which the light ray from the photo intersects the terrain at the particular given ground value.
+To compute from x y photo coordinate to an x y z ground control point coordinate.
+The computation is done by collinearity equation using the current EOP (Exterior Orientation Parameters).
+This function requires a constant ground value, which could be x or y or z coordinate, at which the light ray from the photo intersects the terrain at the particular given ground constrant value.

 Class